 Tracking cookies may pose a privacy risk by collecting data about you all across the web.
 Here is a list of data that could be collected from your browsing activity:

-• Google search history
+- Google search history (or other browsing history)

-• Purchases
+- Purchases

-• Clicked links
+- Clicked links

-• Liked pages and posts
+- Liked pages and posts

-• Genres followed
+- Genres followed

-• When and where an advertisement was viewed
+- When and where an advertisement was viewed

-• Geographic location
+- Geographic location

-• Browser and device attributes
+- Browser and device attributes

 Are tracking cookies an invasion of privacy?

 Yes.
 Because tracking cookies are used to gather information about you and keep track of your activities across various websites rather than to improve your experience, they may pose a serious threat to your online privacy.
-As a result, it’s important to update your online privacy settings.
+As a result, it’s essential to update your online privacy settings.

-How to prevent internet sites from tracking you
+How to prevent online tracking

 Even the most cautious digital citizens may find it difficult to avoid tracking cookies.
 The first step to prevent websites from tracking you is to be careful what you click on.
+You can also hide your browsing history or prevent tracking by disabling cookies by using a VPN, remote or privacy-focused web browsers, and an ad blocker that identifies and blocks cookies.

 Disable browser cookies